6.57 Crew

-The 6.57 Crew is an English football hooligan firm linked to Portsmouth F.C.
+The 6.57 Crew is an English football hooligan firm and vigilante group linked to Portsmouth F.C.
 The name, 6.57 Crew is taken from the time that the Portsmouth to London Waterloo train left Portsmouth and Southsea station.
-The firm were one of the most active firms in the 1980s and caused chaos wherever they went.
+The firm were one of the most active firms in the 1980s.

 Background

-On March 4, 1987, following an away game against Derby County, the 6:57 crew fought against what was described in the local paper in the time as "local black youths" for four hours.
-The 6:57 crew was reported to have links with far-right political groups.
-Around that time, some 6:57 crew members would use the Nazi salute "for a laugh", and members of the 6:57 crew have acknowledged that they had "right wing" connections.
+Although officially apolitical, the 6.57 Crew have tended to have right-wing views, On 4 March 1987, following an away game against Derby County, the 6.57 Crew fought against what was described in the local paper at the time as "local black youths" for four hours.
+The 6:57 Crew was also reported to have links with far-right political groups.
+Around that time, some 6.57 Crew members would use the Nazi salute "for a laugh", and members of the 6.57 Crew have acknowledged that they had "right wing" connections.

 On 22 September 2001, the 6.57 Crew fought with Coventry City fans both at the match and in Coventry city centre.
 Before the match hooligans from both clubs clashed in the city centre.
 Some Portsmouth hecklers tore up seats and hurled projectiles at Coventry supporters during the game.
 After fighting broke out in the stand, riot police were called in and restored order.
 Following the match, further violence broke out in Coventry again.

-Ninety-three people were arrested for their involvement in riots involving over 300 people before and after a match with South coast rivals Southampton F.C. on 21 March 2004.
+Ninety-three people were arrested for their involvement in riots involving over 300 people before and after a match with South coast rivals Southampton on 21 March 2004.
 The police were attacked, shops were looted, and cars were vandalised.
 Of those arrested, 64 were given banning orders, and some were jailed.
 One of the arrests included a ten-year-old boy who became the youngest-ever convicted football hooligan in the United Kingdom, when he was found guilty of violent disorder.
 In August that year, 54 Portsmouth hooligans were banned for life by club chairman Milan Mandarić for their involvement in the riots at the Southampton game.